pedro-cf/ez_monitor/README.md

 # ez_monitor

-ez_monitor is a simple web application that allows you to view the logs of your Docker containers in a web page.
-It provides a real-time view of your logs, which can be easily accessed through a web interface.
+ez_monitor is a simple web application that provides real-time system metrics visualization for your machine.
+It displays CPU, memory, disk, GPU, disk I/O, and network usage in an easy-to-read dashboard.

 ![image](https://placeholder-for-your-screenshot.com)